Brad Mehldau: Compositions

 Fordham described Mehldau's compositions as "miniature tapestries of taut lyricism and surprising turns".
 Mehldau himself indicated that some of his compositions address a specific need, such as integrating a particular rhythm into his trio, while others emerge from something he has played while improvising.
 In the latter case, Mehldau likened the difficulty of the composition process to that of a game of chess: "The opening is always easy for me, the middle gets more difficult, more of an intellectual process, more trial and error at work, and the end is always difficult for me."
 These struggles to find satisfactory endings stem from the tension between needing to close a piece and his desire to leave a sense of open-endedness – "an escape duct of possibility".

 Personal life

 Mehldau is married to Dutch jazz vocalist Fleurine, with whom he has recorded and toured.
 They met in 1997, and have three children.
 The eldest is a daughter who was born in 2001.
 Mehldau stated early in 2006 that family responsibilities meant that he was making shorter tours.
-As of 2010, he divided his non-touring time between living in Amsterdam and New York; this remained the case until he let the lease on his New York property lapse during the COVID-19 lockdowns.
+As of 2010, he divided his non-touring time between living in Amsterdam and New York City; this remained the case until he let the lease on the Upper West Side property lapse during the COVID-19 lockdowns.